pedhmendes/monte-carlo/README.md

 ### Ising Model
 In Ising's folder can be found different forms to simulate the Ising Model.
 There's four codes: (1) simple, (2) without matrix, (3) with matrix and (4) bi array.
 The (1) simple code is the best one, is faster and can be easylly understand.
 I used the simple in my research, more info [here](https://github.com/pedhmendes/spin-systems-ic).
 The one (2) without matrix evaluate the energy variation in every step, is not the best way.
 (3) with matrix code I stored the topology of my system.
-The last one (4), bi array, uses bidimensional array this one runs very low.
+The last one (4), bi array, uses bidimensional array, this one runs very slow.

 The ones with GSL flag in the end uses this C library, you can read more [here](https://github.com/pedhmendes/gsl).